Syrian Arabic grammatical summary

 This is a short pedagogical summary of the variety of Arabic spoken in the Damascus area in Syria.
 It is intended to be used for quick reference and overview for beginner to intermediate language learners.
 It is partially based on A Reference Grammar of Syrian Arabic (Cowell 2005 [1964], Georgetown University Press1) and Arabisch-syrische grammatik (Grotzfeld 1965, Harrasowitz), to which the reader is referred for detailed and comprehensive grammatical descriptions.

-This grammar uses a simplified transcription (see Phonology) adapted from Alif Baa (Brustad et al., Georgetown University Press, 2010).
+This grammar uses a Library of Congress’ system of transcription (see Phonology).
 Words and examples are presented in transcription, translation, and, space permitting, also in Arabic script.2 The Arabic script represents written vernacular as used in text messaging, advertisement, etc. There is considerable variation in vernacular Arabic orthography, especially in the extent to which Standard Arabic spelling is followed, and forms that differ from those presented here are therefore common.

 Comparisons with Standard Arabic are made where relevant.